AbhinavMangalore16/velopay/README.md

-# velopay
+# Velopay
-Basic application for payments
+Basic test applications for simulating payments akin to PayTM